Canada passed on U.S.-Mexico climate announcement: sources

 ”They’re hoping to form some kind of Axis of Denial with the next Republican (U.S.) government and they’re utterly disengaged on the climate file,” said Megan Leslie, deputy leader of the NDP.

-With additional reporting by David Ljunggren and Jeffrey Hodgson; Editing by David Gregorio and Paul Tait
+Reporting by Mike de Souza and Valerie Volcovici; Editing by David Gregorio